jquery/jquery-wp-content/README.md

       <li>Clone the official WordPress Github mirror at http://github.com/wordpress/wordpress/</li>
     </ul>

-1. Clone `web-base-template` into place, so you have a file tree that looks like this:
+1. Clone `jquery-wp-content` into place, so you have a file tree that looks like this:

     ```
-    web-base-template/
-    wp-admin/
-    wp-content/
-    wp-includes/
     index.php
+    jquery-wp-content/
+    license.txt
+    readme.html
+    wp-activate.php
     ...
     ```

-1. Copy `web-base-template/wp-config-sample.php` and move it up one directory, to `wp-config.php`.
+1. Copy `jquery-wp-content/wp-config-sample.php` and move it up one directory, to `wp-config.php`.
 Fill in your database credentials.

 1. Create an .htaccess file with the following content into that same document root: